Your custom-fit frame bag starts with a photo.

 Scale references.

-Remove all bags and accessories from your bike.
+Remove all bags and accessories from your bike that might block frame triangle from view.

 Printer paper method:

-• For light-colored frames, darken the ends with a marker
+• For light-colored frames, darken the ends of the paper with a marker to improve visibility

-• Roll the paper tightly around the top tube (or seat tube/down tube) and secure it with tape, placing it under cables if possible
+• Roll the paper tightly around the top tube along the long edge (or seat tube/down tube) and secure it with tape, placing it under the cables if possible

-• Clearly write the measurement on the paper with a marker
+• Write the measurement clearly on the paper with a marker

 Cardboard method: